cburgos0511/smart-documentation/docs/technical-overview.md

-# Technical Overview: How Smart Documentation Agent Works
+# Technical Overview: How I Actually Built This

-> **Deep Dive into the AI-Powered Documentation System**
+> **Deep Dive into the Real AI-Powered Documentation System I Implemented**

 ## 🏗️ System Architecture